Integrable sigma models at RG fixed points: quantisation as affine Gaudin models: Quantum local IMs in affine Gaudin models

 where $\tau_3^{abcd}$ is a symmetric tensor of degree 4 on $\mathfrak{sl}(2)$.
 This tensor is unique up to an overall multiplicative constant and can be written in terms of the degree 2 tensor $\eta^{ab}$:

-In particular, this implies that the classical spin 4 density \eqref{Eq:ClassicalS4} is simply propotional to $\langle \Gamma(z,x),\Gamma(z,x) \rangle^2$, \textit{i.e.} to the square of the quadratic one.\\3
+In particular, this implies that the classical spin 4 density \eqref{Eq:ClassicalS4} is simply propotional to $\langle \Gamma(z,x),\Gamma(z,x) \rangle^2$, \textit{i.e.} to the square of the quadratic one.\\

 To search for the quantum spin 4 density $\Sq_4(z,x)$, we start with a general ansatz in terms of the quantum Gaudin Lax matrix $\Gq(z,x)$ and the twist function $\vpq(z)$, formed by the normal-ordered quantum version of eq.\;\eqref{Eq:ClassicalS4} plus corrective terms of the form \eqref{Eq:Corr}.
 To constrain the coefficients of these terms, we then impose that the density $\Sq_4(z,x)$ satisfies the conditions (i) and (ii) stated after eq.\;\eqref{Eq:OpeGamma}.
-As it turns out, the condition (i) is sufficient to fix $\Sq_4(z,x)$, up to twisted derivatives with respect to $z$ and a total spatial derivative proportional to $\p^2_x\Sq_2(z,x)$, which do not contribute to the local charges $\Qq_{\gamma,3}$ built from $\Sq_4(z,x)$.
-One can use this freedom to simplify the final expression of $\Sq_4$, which we now present.
+As it turns out, the condition (i) is sufficient to fix $\Sq_4(z,x)$, up to twisted derivatives with respect to $z$ and a total spatial derivative proportional to $\p^2_x\Sq_2(z,x)$, which do not contribute to the local charges $\Qq_{\gamma,3}$ built from $\Sq_4(z,x)$.\footnote{The fact that the resulting density $\Sq_4(z,x)$ also satisfies the condition (ii) was checked explicitly in the recent work \cite{Franzini:2022duf}, which appeared shortly after the first version of this article.
+We thank T. Franzini and C.~A.~S. Young for interesting discussions on this subject.} One can use this freedom to simplify the final expression of $\Sq_4$, which we now present.
 To declutter this formula, we omit the labels $\qt$ on the quantum Gaudin Lax matrix $\Gq(z,x)$ and the quantum twist function $\vpq(z)$.
 We then get { }